Amir Taaki

-Amir Taaki (امیر تاکی; born 6 February 1988) is a British-Iranian anarchist revolutionary, hacktivist, and programmer who is known for his leading role in the bitcoin project, and for pioneering many open source projects.
+Amir Taaki (امیر تاکی; born 6 February 1988) is a British-Iranian anarchist revolutionary, hacktivist, and programmer who is known for his leading role in the Bitcoin project, and for pioneering many open source projects.
 Forbes listed Taaki in their 30 Under 30 listing of 2014.
-Driven by the political philosophy of the Rojava revolution, Taaki traveled to Syria, served in the YPG military, and worked in Rojava's civil society on various economic projects for a year and a half.
+Driven by the political philosophy of the Rojava revolution, Taaki traveled to Syria to served in the YPG military and work in Rojava's civil society.

 Biography

 Amir Taaki was born 6 February 1988 in London, the eldest of three children of a Scottish-English mother and an Iranian father who is a property developer.
 Taaki grew up in nearby Kent.
 From an early age Taaki took an interest in computer technology, teaching himself computer programming.

 After briefly attending two British universities, Taaki gravitated to the free software movement.
 Taaki assisted in the creation of SDL Collide, an extension of Simple DirectMedia Layer, an open source library used by video game developers.

 In 2009 and 2010, Taaki made his living as a professional poker player.
 His experience with online gambling attracted him to the Bitcoin project.
 At one point, he was listed among Bitcoin's main developers.
 He founded the first UK Bitcoin exchange, "Britcoin", which was succeeded in 2011 by a new British exchange called Intersango, in which he was a principal developer.
 Intersango has since closed.

 In 2012, Taaki organized the first Bitcoin conference in London.

 In 2014, together with Cody Wilson, he launched the Dark Wallet project after a crowdfunding run on IndieGoGo which raised over $50,000.
-Taaki, along with other developers from Airbitz, a bitcoin software company, created a prototype for a decentralised marketplace called "DarkMarket" in 2014, at a hackathon in Toronto, which was forked into the OpenBazaar project.
+Taaki, along with other developers from Airbitz, a Bitcoin software company, created a prototype for a decentralised marketplace called "DarkMarket" in 2014, at a hackathon in Toronto, which was forked into the OpenBazaar project.

 As of 2013, he resided in an anarchist squat in the former anti-G8 HQ building in London, England.

-In 2015, Taaki went to Rojava (Syrian Kurdistan) to offer his skills to the revolution, and served the YPG military.
-He had no training, but spent three and a half months in the YPG military fighting on the front.
-He was then discharged and worked in the civil society for over a year on various projects for Rojava's economics committee.
+Driven by the political philosophy of the Rojava revolution, in 2015, Taaki went to Rojava (Syrian Kurdistan) to offer his skills to the revolution and served the YPG military.
+He had no training but spent three and a half months in the YPG military fighting on the front.
+He was then discharged and worked in the civil society on various projects for Rojava's economics committee.

 In February 2018, Taaki created a group in Catalonia dedicated to leveraging blockchain technology to help national liberation causes such as the Catalan independence movement.

 In 2023, Politico reported that Taaki was working on an anarchist project called DarkFi that aimed to allow people to form organizations that collectively raise and distribute money in complete secrecy.

+Taaki appears in the Bitcoin documentary Money Electric: The Bitcoin Mystery, released in October 2024.
+He has publicly disagreed with the film's theory of Peter Todd as Satoshi Nakamoto.